 Troops to Teachers

 If you are one of the brave men or women who have served in the United States military and are looking to transition into a teaching career, Troops to Teachers might be the program for you.
 Established in 1993 to assist transitioning service members and veterans, Troops to Teachers aims to provide counseling services for participants to help them meet education and licensing requirements with the ultimate goal of securing a teaching position.
-The Troops to Teachers program includes a Hawaiian chapter with its own certification and licensure process.
-To learn more about Troops to Teachers in Hawaii and the state certification process, visit the state page on the official Troops to Teachers website.
+The Troops to Teachers program includes a Hawaii chapter with its own certification and licensure process.

 Transition into Teaching for Career Changers